-Single Resource: Individual, a piece of equipment and Resources: All personnel and major items of equipment its personnel complement, or a crew or team of individuals with an identified work supervisor that can be used on an incident.
+Single Resource: Individual, a piece of equipment and its personnel complement, or a crew or team of individuals with an identified work supervisor that can be used on an incident.

 Site Safety And Health Plan (SSHP): Site-specific document required by Provincial and Federal regulations.
-The SSHP, at minimum, addresses, includes, or contains the following elements: health and safety hazard analysis for each site task or operation, comprehensive operations work plan, personnel training requirements, PPE selection criteria, site-specific monitoring plan, site control measures, confined space resources currently committed to the incident, the impact entry procedures (if needed), pre-entry briefings (tailgate meetings, initial and as needed), pre-operations commencement health and safety briefing for all incident participants, and quality assurance of SSHP effectiveness.
+The SSHP, at minimum, addresses, includes, or contains the following elements: health and safety hazard analysis for each site task or operation, comprehensive operations work plan, personnel training Supply Unit: Functional unit within the Support Branch requirements, PPE selection criteria, site-specific occupational medical monitoring requirements, air monitoring plan, site control measures, confined space entry procedures (if needed), pre-entry briefings (tailgate meetings, initial and as needed), pre-operations commencement health and safety briefing for all incident responsible for providing personnel, equipment, and participants, and quality assurance of SSHP effectiveness.